Heart Rock Trail Route Guide

 Heart Rock Trail

-Even though it is only a short adventure the Heart Rock Trail still features some rugged woodland terrain that is uneven under foot, so make sure to wear proper hiking footwear for this trail.
-This is also an extremely popular route that sees a fair amount of foot traffic, so try to arrive early to secure parking.
-Lastly, although the hike begins near Camp Seely, the parking area is actually located a bit further south along CA-138.
+Even though it is only a short adventure, the Heart Rock Trail features some rugged woodland terrain that can be uneven underfoot, so sturdy hiking footwear is recommended.
+The Heart Rock Trail is extremely popular, especially on weekends, and parking can fill quickly.
+While the hike begins near Camp Seely, the main parking area for the Heart Rock Trail is located a bit further south along CA-138.

-Setting out from the trailhead near Camp Seely, you will follow the road to the northwest for a short distance, before entering into the cover of the forest on your right.
-Here, you will make your way north through the beautiful woodland landscape for about 0.8 km, at which point the trail will turn east and head slightly downhill.
+Setting out from the trailhead near Camp Seely, the Heart Rock Trail follows the road northwest for a short distance before entering the forest on the right.
+From here, you’ll head north through shaded woodland for about 0.8 km, where the trail turns east and begins a gentle downhill stretch.

 Trail Highlights

-Heart Rock Falls/Seely Creek Falls
+Heart Rock Falls / Seely Creek Falls

 Frequently Asked Questions